mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 title: Variables and Values
 date: "2015-05-01T22:12:03.284Z"
 description: |
-  We'll begin our study of the TypeScript language with simple variables and functions
+  We will begin our study of the TypeScript language with simple variables and functions.
 course: fundamentals-v3
 order: 3
 ---

-Now that we've compiled a simple TypeScript program, let's look a bit at the basics of the programming language
+Now that we have compiled a simple TypeScript program, let's look at the basics of the programming language.

 ## Variable Declarations & Inference

-In JavaScript we declare variables all the time with `let` and `const` like this
+In JavaScript we declare variables all the time with `let` and `const` like this:

 ```ts twoslash
 let age = 6